Skip to main content

 With so many sourcing platforms out there, it’s easy for the costs to creep up.

 This is a more in-depth look at sourcing channels.
-If they’re not getting hires, maybe take a look at where candidates are falling in the pipeline.
+If they’re not producing hires, maybe look at where candidates are dropping out of the recruitment funnel.

 This may be a bit tougher to measure, but once again the modern ATS should be able to report on how many people go through the process at different stages from each channel—including the ones who don’t apply.